BBC correspondent Brian Hanrahan dies at 61

 He said it was his "longevity" and his "tone" that marked the reporter out.

 "He could always be relied on to find the right word at the right moment... and he was loved by the audience," Mr Williams said.

 He added that the correspondent had recently been scheduled to report on the last flight of the Harrier jets, which are being scrapped because of spending cuts.

 "It's a mark of the man that even last week, as he lay in his hospital bed, he was texting colleagues to say how sorry he was that he wouldn't be able to cover the last flight of the Harrier.

 "Last week, as the Harriers landed for the final time, the crews of RAF Cottesmore recorded a get-well message to Brian - they, like us, valued him as a friend," he said.

 In a statement, Foreign Secretary William Hague said he was "saddened" to hear of Mr Hanrahan's death and his "professionalism, dedication and unfailing good humour" had won him "great respect and many friends in British politics and throughout the British diplomatic service".

 Former Soviet leader Mikhail Gorbachev added his voice to the tributes, describing him as one of the "most capable correspondents" whose reports were distinguished by his "deep knowlege and objective stance".

 BBC director general Mark Thompson said: "Brian was a journalist of unimpeachable integrity and outstanding judgement, but his personal kindness and humanity also came through.
-That is why audiences and everyone who knew him here will miss him very much."'Seeking the truth'
+That is why audiences and everyone who knew him here will miss him very much."

 Former war reporter Martin Bell paid tribute to a "quiet, decent man" who was "very thorough and very good at his job".